niklas-baier/Master_thesis/README.md

-🎙️ Master's Thesis: Enhancing Distil-Whisper ASR Noise Robustness
+🎙️ Master's Thesis: Enhancing the Noise Robustness of pretrained ASR models

 This repository serves as the Research Archive for my Master’s Thesis.
 The project focuses on benchmarking and enhancing the performance of Distil-Whisper in challenging, real-world acoustic environments using the DiPCo (Dinner Party Corpus) dataset.

 📁 Project Documentation

 To understand the research methodology and results without navigating the experimental codebase, please refer to: